selvaraj-kuppusamy/port_forwading-virtualbox/README.md

 If the guest VM isn't running, start it up and wait for the boot process to complete.
 ![virtualbox_13](https://github.com/selvaraj-kuppusamy/port_forwading-virtualbox/blob/main/assets/virtualbox_13.jpeg)
+# Connecting to the guest
+Now it's time to connect to the guest.
+As it stands, we're routing port 2222 on the Host to port 22 on the guest.
+So if you're on the Host machine, you'll Secure Shell to the guest with the command:

+ssh -p2222 USERNAME@127.0.0.1O

 ![ssh_1](https://github.com/selvaraj-kuppusamy/port_forwading-virtualbox/blob/main/assets/ssh_1.png)
+Where USERNAME is a valid username on the Guest.
+You will be prompted for the user password and be given access.
+Username: osboxes
+Password: osboxes.org
+Root Account Password: osboxes.org

 ![ssh_2](https://github.com/selvaraj-kuppusamy/port_forwading-virtualbox/blob/main/assets/ssh_2.png)
+Use exit command to logout the session
 ![ssh_3](https://github.com/selvaraj-kuppusamy/port_forwading-virtualbox/blob/main/assets/ssh_3.png)
+# Another Way
 ![putty_1](https://github.com/selvaraj-kuppusamy/port_forwading-virtualbox/blob/main/assets/putty_1.png)
 ![putty_2](https://github.com/selvaraj-kuppusamy/port_forwading-virtualbox/blob/main/assets/putty_2.png)
 ![putty_3](https://github.com/selvaraj-kuppusamy/port_forwading-virtualbox/blob/main/assets/putty_3.png)